akshaydeshneni/ERC20-Ethereum-Smart-Contract/README.md

 # ERC20-Ethereum-Smart-Contract
-Development of ERC20 Ethereum Smart Contract using Solidity, Remix IDE and Ropsten Test Network
+Development of ERC20 Ethereum Smart Contract using Solidity, Remix IDE and deployed it on Ethereum's Ropsten Test Network